Monitor and manage your projects from any place on the world using the Mervis SCADA service available for free.

-Mervis Proxy service serves for remote management and programming of Unipi controllers from anywhere on the world.
-The service does not require any special network settings (port forwarding, firewall exemptions, public IP addresses etc.) and allows you to keep your controllers protected by your local firewall.
+Mervis Proxy service serves for remote management and programming of Unipi controllers from anywhere in the world.
+The service does not require any special network settings (port forwarding, firewall exemptions, public IP addresses, etc.) and allows you to keep your controllers protected by your local firewall.
 The service is necessary for using Mervis SCADA.

 Mervis Proxy schematic